Last Updated on February 18, 2023

 Getting to Bean Point does take a little work.

-There are some parking spots on the nearby streets, but those can fill up quick.
+There are some parking spots on the nearby streets, but those can fill up quickly.

 Many people take the trolley to Anna Maria City Pier and then walk to Bean Point, which is about a mile away.